Pazin: 16th to 18th centuries

+20th century

 Until 1918, the town (under the name Pisino) was part of the Austrian monarchy (Austrian side after the compromise of 1867), seat of the district of the same name, one of the 11 Bezirkshauptmannschaften in the Austrian Littoral province.

 In the same year, Pazin and all the Peninsula of Istria were transferred to the Kingdom of Italy.
 Benito Mussolini, then, introduced a fascist regime in Italy which, under the "Duce", began to Italianize the region.
-Most of Istria became part of Yugoslavia after World War II with the Treaty of Paris in 1947, and subsequently became part of modern-day Croatia.
+During World War II, the Pazin Decisions were declared, which proclaimed the unification of Istria with Croatia.
+Most of Istria became part of Yugoslavia after World War II with the Paris Peace Treaties in 1947, and subsequently became part of modern-day Croatia.

 Education

 Public education was neglected until the 16th century, when some priests started to teach the basics of Latin to the children of the local nobles and the bourgeoisie.
 Thereafter, the Pazin comune started to hire an Italian tutor (precettore italiano), who had also to serve as the organist of the Church of San Nicolò.
 The young Pazin students who wanted to pursue their studies in the humanities or philosophy would then move to Trieste or Rijeka, where they would study in the local Jesuit colleges.
 Those who then wanted to continue with higher studies would often go to Padua.

 Between 1646 and 1766, 73 youngsters from the County of Pazin attended the Jesuit college in Trieste, 41 of whom were from Pazin proper.
 The rector of the Jesuit college of Trieste, Giacomo Rampelli, was himself from Pazin.

 In 1836, the first middle school in Pazin was opened.
 It operated until 1890 when it was moved to Pola (Pula).
 Teaching in the gymnasium of Pazin was only in the German language.
 In 1872, the Pazin deputy Francesco Costantini obtained, after long insistence, that also a lower gymnasium with the Italian language would be opened.
 Slavic parliamentarians of the Diet of Istria bought time until they received assurance that a Croatian gymnasium would also be opened.
-In 1899, by order of the Austrian government, the first Croatian gymnasium of Pazin was to be set up, which caused a "manifestation of Italianness" throughout the Julian March.
+In 1899, by order of the Austrian government, the first Croatian Gymnasium of Pazin was to be set up, which caused a "manifestation of Italianness" throughout the Julian March.
 There were manifestations throughout Istria and Trieste, which caused the diet to decree that also the Italian school would be opened in 1899.

 The Italian Gymnasium of Pazin prospered, and its initial premises became too small.
 The consiglio comunale spotted a suitable area for the new building, but the then Austrian appointed podestà, a Croatian, opposed the purchase.
 The giunta provinciale intervened, voiding the decision of the podestà.
 The new school was opened in 1902, and before it was completed it was visited by Gabriele D'Annunzio, who was surprised by the Italian population, writing to his friend Francesco Salata: